bytekid/cocomot/README.md

 ### Basic calls
 Example calls are as follows:
  `$ python3 src/cocomot.py -d data/sat_paper/sat_paper_fig2.pnml -l data/sat_paper/sat_paper_fig2.xes`

-For verbose output (i.e., to obtain the alignment), add option `-v`:
+For verbose output (i.e., to obtain the alignment), add option `-v 2`:

- `$ python3 src/cocomot.py -d data/hospital_billing/Facturatie-Figure_15_6.pnml -l data/hospital_billing/trace20.xes -v`
+ `$ python3 src/cocomot.py -d data/hospital_billing/Facturatie-Figure_15_6.pnml -l data/hospital_billing/trace20.xes -v 2`

 In order to process a log in parallel, you can also add an argument specifying the number of processes to be used (`-n`):